Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Effect on Observed Polarization

 \section{Effect on Observed Polarization}

 In this section, we focus on computing the effects of Faraday rotation.
+We assume that this flow has constant intrinsic polarization fraction $p=0.05$ at all radii and azimuthal angles, with direction perpendicular to the disc (parallel to the jet axis).
+This translates to Stokes parameters of $Q=0.05$, and $U=0$.
+We then compute how this intrinsic polarisation is modified by each field configuration.

 We assume an inclination angle of the line of sight angle of i=30$^\circ$\footnote{Other inclination angles would only result in a factor a few difference for the limit of magnetic field strength.}.
 Unless otherwise stated, we present the results for photons with energy of 2.5 keV ($\sim5$\AA).

-We assume the X-ray emitting accretion flow has vertical height scale $H/R=0.2$, with constant vertical optical depth of order unity to the midplane, so the total optical depth is $\tau_v\geq 2$.
-We assume that all lines of sight end at the last scattering surface, so we fix $\tau_{LoS}=1$.
-This means we compute the Faraday rotation expected for the photons that are escaping the corona along the line of sight and reaching the observer after their last scattering.
+We assume we see down to a phosphere at $\tau_{LoS}=1$ of the X-ray emitting accretion flow.
+This should be the case for both bright luminous low/hard state where the total $\tau_{LoS}$ is of order 1-3 and the high/soft state where the optical depth is much larger.
+This means we compute the Faraday rotation expected for the photons that are escaping the flow along the line of sight and reaching the observer after their last scattering.

-We assume a radial surface luminosity profile following a Novikov-Thorne emissivity profile (NT hereafter, \citealt{NovikovThorne1973}): $F_{NT}\propto r^{-3} (1-(r_{isco}/r)^{1/2})$, where $r_{isco}$ is the radius of the innermost stable circular orbit (ISCO) and $r$ is the radial coordinate in the accretion flow.
-We assume that this flow has constant polarization fraction $p=0.05$ at all radii and azimuth at the observed inclination and polirization angle perpendicular to the disc (parallel to the jet axis).
-This translates to Stokes parameters of $Q=0.05$, and $U=0$.
+We assume a radial surface luminosity profile following a Novikov-Thorne emissivity profile (\citealt{NovikovThorne1973}): $F_{NT}\propto r^{-3} (1-(r_{isco}/r)^{1/2})$, where $r_{isco}$ is the radius of the innermost stable circular orbit (ISCO) and $r$ is the radial coordinate in the accretion flow.
+This is clearly appropriate for the disk dominated high/soft state but must also be similar in the bright low/hard states as seen by the continunous change in luminosity between these states \citep{Zdziarski2002, Eckersall2015} and as expected from hot flow models \citep{Xie2012}.

 We first consider the constraints for homogeneous large scale magnetic field configuration, using this to build intuition for more complex field geometries.
 In Fig. \ref{fig:pol_geometry}, we represent the three explored configurations: azimuthal, radial and vertical large scale magnetic fields.
 To simplify the explanation in the next paragraph, we define 4 cardinal positions from the point of view of the observer: front and back, left and right.